IlanOu/portfolio-json-generator/README.md

 ## How to integrate JSON into your portfolio

 1. Copy the generated JSON.
-2. Paste it on Github in the [gh-pages] branch (https://github.com/IlanOu/portfolio/tree/gh-pages).
+2. Paste it on Github in the [gh-pages](https://github.com/IlanOu/portfolio/tree/gh-pages) branch .

 ## Example of Generated JSON